 As a (paleo)biologist, I am primarily interested in understanding how forest ecosystems functioned in the past, and how they responded and ultimately evolved in response to past climate change.

 I have 3 main geographical areas of focus; western Canada (AB & BC) and Arctic Canada, and Australia.
-My primary time focus is the Eocene geological Epoch, but I am also interested in the Paleocene, Miocene and Pliocene Epochs.
+My primary time focus is the Eocene geological Epoch, but I am also interested in the Late Cretaceous, Paleocene, Miocene and Pliocene Epochs.
 My paleobotanical research and that of group members and associates combines paleoecology and taxonomic analyses.

 - On February 18th 2016 I gave an invited talk on my work on the Eocene of British Columbia in the Royal Tyrrell Museum of Palaeontology Speaker Series, sponsored by the Tyrrell Museum Co-operating Society.

 - You can see the slides and hear my talk on You-Tube here.

 An April 23rd 2014 interview on CBC Radio One (Winnipeg) with Marilyn Maki about my research can be found here.

 - Simon Fraser University.
 Fossil palm beetles ‘hind-cast’ 50-million-year-old winters.
 ScienceDaily. (accessed May 13, 2014).

 - Click here to read a July 8th 2014 story on CBC online about our recent discovery of a fossil tapir and hedgehog from the Eocene Driftwood Canyon fossil site in British Columbia.

 As part of this research program I also have projects looking at the relationships between leaf physiognomy and climate in living tropical forests in Australia and Fiji, as these provide important tools for reconstructing past environments.
 I am not currently recruiting students for this project.